 - Turn cast iron skillet on very high heat.

 - Cut each chicken breast in half lengthwise to thin them out.
 This allows the chicken to nearly be cooked through after blackening it and the blackening spice will have more surface area on each chicken.

 - Coat both sides of chicken breast in blackening spice and put on skillet.

-- At this point you’ll want to start boiling water for your pasta to make sure it’s done when the sauce is (which can sometimes be tricky.)
+- For timing purposes you’ll want to start boiling water for your pasta to make sure it’s done when the sauce is (which can sometimes be tricky.)

 - In saute pan over medium head, add 2 tablespoons of olive oil.
 Add the garlic and cook about two minutes.
 Add the jar of sun-dried tomatoes and the chicken slices.
 Cook for another three minutes until everything is warmed through.

-- Pour in milk and incrust the heat to a simmer, stirring occasionally.
+- Add 2 cups of milk to chicken mixture and increase the heat to a simmer, stirring occasionally.